AndyRey7/mod3Project/README.md

 # Meteoriod Destroyer

 Our love of playing classic games was brought to reality by being able to actually re-create one of the classics using JavaScript and HTML5 Canvas.
-We recreated the classic game Asteroids with some newly added features like a high score for anyone who can top that score.
+We recreated the classic game Asteroids with some newly added features like a high score for anyone who can top that score and newly added visuals.

 ## Getting Started